wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 The `commands` object is an array, allowing you to return more than one command in your response.
 Each element within the array needs to consist of a pair of `type` and `value` elements.
 Each `type` element needs to be the name of a supported command you wish to invoke.
 The corresponding `value` element is the operand you wish to specify for the command.

-The names of commands follow Java-style reverse DNS name format, beginning with com.okta, followed by an Okta object that the command operates on, and then an action.
+The names of commands follow Java-style reverse DNS name format, beginning with `com.okta`, followed by an Okta object that the command operates on, and then an action.

 #### error